-Tamara Teeter Knapp earned a B.A. in Art and Psychology from the University of Alaska Anchorage and a Certificate in Art and Healing from Ringling College of Art and Design.
-She received Waldorf Teacher Training at Rudolf Steiner College and also holds a teaching certificate in the state of Florida for K-12 Art and Elementary Education.
+Tamara Teeter Knapp earned an M.A. in Mental Health Counseling from Antioch University and a B.A. in Art and Psychology from the University of Alaska Anchorage.
+In 2007, Tamara earned a Certificate in Art and Healing from Ringling College of Art and Design.
+Prior to that, she received Waldorf Teacher Training at Rudolf Steiner College and acquired a teaching certificate in the state of Florida for K-12 Art and Elementary Education.
 She has received special training in Creative Drama for Creative Learning provided by the Kennedy Center for the Arts and completed Collaborative Leadership Training with Torin Finser of Antioch New England.
-Tamara is currently pursuing a master’s in Mental Health Counseling at Antioch University.

 Tamara’s first creative love was dance.
 Throughout her education, she continued to seek dance training and performed with “Voices” Dance Ensemble at the University of Alaska Anchorage for three years.
 She also performed the duet “Box for a Brighter Side” with Susan Joy Share, a sculptural book binder, for two years.
 Beginning in 1983, Tamara received private instruction in drawing and has continued throughout her life to express herself through the arts.
 At California College of Arts and Crafts in the late 1980’s, Tamara discovered the field of Expressive Arts Therapy and her passion for working with art to help others was born.
 Tamara met Kathleen Horne and Victoria Domenichello-Anderson in Sarasota in 2001 and began using expressive arts processes like Touch Drawing to heal and grow.
-At the onset of the Art and Healing Certificate program at Ringling College, Tamara resumed a journey toward a career in the expressive arts.
-Continuing to teach elementary school in Sarasota County, she completed her Certificate in Art and Healing and now brings her experience to her expressive arts students in the training program at Expressive Arts Florida Institute.
+At the onset of the Art and Healing Certificate program at Ringling College, Tamara resumed a journey toward a career in the expressive arts and has not looked back since.

 In 2007, Tamara joined with Kathleen, Victoria, and Elizabeth Bornstein to form Expressive Arts Florida.
 As a creative partner in Expressive Arts Florida, Tamara has been able to work collaboratively with educators to bring expressive arts to children with Autism as well as create a unique opportunity in our community for people without homes to create art and transform their experience of being homeless.